The Maurer liberal republican flag

 For just as Thomas Paine said that the cause of America is the cause of mankind, the cause of mankind must now be the cause of America.

-For people who believe that American exceptionalism is not a birthright bequeathed to us by god, but something that can only come from our actions.
+For American exceptionalism is not a birthright bequeathed to us by god, but something that can only come from our actions.

 A country ought to be a system that serves to better the lives of its people, power and wealth mean nothing if their benefits are not felt by people.